bartificer/programming-by-stealth/docs/_tidbits/tidbit17a-docker-concepts.md

 - A **virtual environment** is like cooking **inside your kitchen**, but keeping each recipe’s ingredients in separate, labelled containers.
 You rely entirely on the kitchen’s appliances and setup being compatible.
 - A **virtual machine** is building a **separate restaurant** on its own land.
 Everything, building, utilities, appliances, is self-contained.
 - A **Docker container** is a **food truck**.
-It brings its own stove, own utensils and own ingredients.
+It brings its own stove, own utensils, and own ingredients.
 It only relies on your property for power and a place to park.

 So a Docker container sits in the middle of a light weight virtual environment and a fully separated VM.

 ### Docker Lingo

-When you dive into Docker you quickly come across different terms like images, containers and volumes.
+When you dive into Docker, you quickly come across different terms like images, containers, and volumes.
 Let's explain them so we can use Docker correctly.

 A **Docker image** is a blueprint or template for a container.
 An image is read-only and versioned.
 It is built once and can be reused many times.